 Share this page to spread the word.

 Liquefied natural gas (LNG) opponents in Canada are really pulling out all the stops lately.
-Their latest attempt to mislead Canadians surrounding the responsible development of our LNG industry is that these projects will take "too long" to build, making them an unviable sou...
+Their latest attempt to mislead Canadians about the responsible development of our LNG industry is that these projects will take "too long" to build, making them an unviable source fo...

 B.C.
 Regulator’s Focus on Cedar LNG Global Emission Reductions Should Be a Model for the Rest of Canada